Ultima II (cosmetics line): Timeline

-In 1989, Revlon decided to expand distribution of Ultima II from prestige department stores into moderate ones like JC Penney and drugstores like CVS, taking on a more mass-market approach.
+In 1989, Revlon decided to expand the distribution of Ultima II from prestige department stores into moderate ones like JC Penney and drugstores like CVS, taking on a more mass-market approach.

+Decline

-When Revlon made the decision to withdraw all of its department store counters, the brand's success soon began to decline.
+When Revlon decided to withdraw all of its department store counters, the brand's success soon began to decline.
 It was discontinued in North America in 2001.
 In Europe, a market specific range was produced by EPB (L'Europeenee des Produits de Beaute) a Revlon subsidiary in France.
 It was withdrawn from sale in Europe in 2008.
-However Ultima II is available in Asia (specifically China/Hong Kong and Indonesia), having moderate success with their Clear White and Extraordinaire ranges.
+However, Ultima II is available in Asia (specifically China/Hong Kong and Indonesia), having moderate success with their Clear White and Extraordinaire ranges.
 There is now an ULTIMA II Beauty Institute in the SOGO Department Store in Hong Kong.